The Professor and the Madman

 Broadmoor Hospital (High-security psychiatric hospital)

-After “The Professor and the Mad Man” ‘s murderous opening, Winchester recounts the early history of dictionaries; dating back to the 17th century.
+After the book’s murderous opening, Winchester recounts the early history of dictionaries; dating back to the 17th century.

-Winchester touches on the first Oxford dictionary created by Samuel Johnson in 1755.
-In 1857, over 100 years after Johnson’s original English dictionary, a speech is given at the London Library.
+Winchester touches on the first Oxford dictionary (before it became the OED) created by Samuel Johnson in 1755.
+In 1857, over 100 years after Johnson’s original English dictionary, a speech is given at the London Library suggesting it needs to be amended.

 The editor who completes the dictionary is James Murray.
-Murray becomes a lynch pin reputational resurrection of William Chester Minor.
-Minor’s resurrection is tied to his voracious reading habit.
+Murray becomes a lynch pin for the revised reputation of William Chester Minor.
+Minor’s resurrection is tied to his voracious reading habit and his contribution to the OED.

 James Murray (1837-1915, Scottish lexicographer and philogist.)